-Most women who have Endometriosis have a complicated pregnancy and require special monitoring.
+Most women who have Endometriosis have a complicated pregnancy and require special monitoring in fertility clinic.
 There are some chances of bleeding towards the end of the pregnancy and increased blood pressure.

 In such cases where the hormonal rush is very high, symptoms of endometriosis can improve, but after pregnancy, these come back.